mrbusche/backseatfan.com/_posts/2010-09-22-no-trade-deal-for-vincent-jackson-321.md

   <blockquote>
     <p>
-      Vincent Jackson's Agent Jonathan Feinsod: &#8220;Archie Manning had it right.
+      Vincent Jackson's Agent Jonathan Feinsod: "Archie Manning had it right.
 They call (A.J.
-Smith) 'The Lord of No Rings' for a reason.&#8221;
+Smith) 'The Lord of No Rings' for a reason."
     </p>
   </blockquote>